-- 1. Promotion of person-centered care and a home-like environment, as measured by resident satisfaction scores in the following two key indicators: - Positive response to the statement "I participate in meaningful activities" - In 2022/23 and 2023/24, the Home collected baseline data for this indicator through the Resident satisfaction Survey. - Improvement activities are tracked through the organization's QIP, with outcome measures reported annually post survey completion. - Positive response to the statement "I have people who want to do things together with me". - In 2022/23 and 2023/24, the Home collected baseline data for this indicator through the Resident satisfaction Survey. - Improvement activities are tracked through the organization's QIP, with outcome measures reported annually post survey completion. - Resident Satisfaction Surveys are planned to be provided for residents in July 2024.
-Results will be evaluated in the fall of 2024 by the Residents' and Family Council and the Long-Term Care Continuous Quality Improvement Committee.
+- 1. Promotion of person-centered care and a home-like environment, as measured by resident satisfaction scores in the following three key indicators: - Positive response to the statement "I participate in meaningful activities" - In 2023/24 and 2024/25, the Home collected baseline data for this indicator through the Resident satisfaction Survey. - Improvement activities are tracked through the organization's QIP, with outcome measures reported annually post survey completion. - Resident Satisfaction Surveys are planned to be provided for residents in July 2025.
+Results will be evaluated in the fall of 2025 by the Residents and Family Council and the Long-Term Care Continuous Quality Improvement Committee.

-- 2. Promotion of diversity, equity and inclusion as measured by successful implementation of new services and staff education: - Through the successful implementation of a standardized approach to translation services across the organization including use of existing team capabilities as well as a implementation of a technology solution. - Percentage of leadership who have completed relevant equity, diversity, inclusion, and anti-racism (EDI-R) education. - Participants in our Leadership Development Institute (LDI) will evaluate the education provision of EDI-R education and plan for broader education provision in 2025/26. - 3.
-Safety of the workplace, as measured through the number of workplace violence incidents reported by workers: - The organization has identified a goal to decrease workplace violence incidents resulting in lost time by 16% from previous year by building and improving staff knowledge, skill and confidence to avoid/minimize workplace violence through violent incident drills and improving use of a standardized debriefing process. - Program improvement activities are tracked through the organizations QIP, and outcome measures are reported on a quarterly basis.
+- 2. Promotion of diversity, equity and inclusion as measured by successful implementation of new services and staff education: - Targeted action plan based off EDI-LTC Assessment tool to be completed in 2025. - Percentage of staff who have completed relevant equity, diversity, inclusion, and anti-racism (EDI-AR) education. - 3.
+Safety of the workplace, as measured through the number of workplace violence incidents reported by workers: - The organization has identified a goal to decrease workplace violence incidents resulting in lost time due to injury by improving staff knowledge related to de-escalation skills to avoid/minimize workplace violence that escalate to physical violence.
+This will be supported through non-violent crisis intervention training, violent incident drills and improving the use of a standardized debriefing process. - Program improvement activities are tracked through the organizations QIP, and outcome measures are reported on a quarterly basis.